nautobot/nautobot/nautobot/docs/user-guides/git-data-source.md

 #### Step 3
 Now that the export templates have been loaded into Nautobot they can be utilized as normal.
 For example navigate to `Devices -> Devices` and click on `Export` in the top right corner, the dropdown will now include the templates loaded from the Git repository.

 The power of having export templates utilizing the git integration comes with the native source control features that git comes with.
-To illusturate a simple git sync within Nautobot assume the following template needs to be updated.
+To illustrate a simple git sync within Nautobot assume the following template needs to be updated.

 Filename: `/export_templates/dcim/device/yaml_export.yml
 Current contents: